JINAY08/Ge-Cherry-Jinay-Dagli-20110084-/README.md

 Before running the file, please make sure to save all unzipped files in one directory.
 In order to run the program, you will need to run the file called "Ge'Cherry.py" There are also the various images of characters in the shared files.
+You can download the zip and extract all the files.